MDMA (Ecstasy/Molly) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Research has not found clear evidence that MDMA is addictive, although some users do report symptoms of addiction, including tolerance, withdrawal, and cravings, according to the National Institute on Drug Abuse (NIDA).

-If a loved one is addicted to Ecstasy or Molly, he or she may show some of the following signs:
+If a loved one has developed an ecstasy addiction, he or she may show some of the following signs:

 - Experiencing strong cravings for MDMA.

-- Being unable to stop the drug use despite the negative consequences.
+- Being unable to stop ecstasy use despite the negative consequences.

 - Developing a tolerance and needing more frequent and higher doses of MDMA to achieve the desired effect.